 Many radio users have wound up with D-Star, DMR or System fusion capability bundled with a radio that they acquired at some point.
 Digital repeater coverage is not so prolific leaving many without the ability to use this digital mode technology.
 But there are ways to gain a digital connection at a low cost by using digital hot spot!

-This page does not intend to replace the materials already freely available on the internet, it is simply intended place all the resources required in one place, while also providing a clear overview of the assembly and setup process.
+This page does not intend to replace the materials already freely available on the internet, it's simply merely place all the resources required in one place, while also providing a clear overview of the assembly and setup process.

 I made two of these units, one based on the original Raspberry Pi and one based on the version #3 model.
 Both worked well, the later Pi version offered faster boot up time and more responsive O/S navigation.
 If you can, go for the later Pi model.